SchwartzCode/sound_button/README.md

 6. [Connect your pi to the internet](https://raspberrypihq.com/how-to-connect-your-raspberry-pi-to-wifi/)
 7. Install Git by running the command: `sudo apt-get install git`
-8. Run this command to download the code: `git clone https://github.com/SchwartzCode/sound_button.git`
+8. Run this command to download the code: `git clone https://github.com/SchwartzCode/sound_button.git` -> NOTE: if you are running the debian bullseye OS, you will need to do a few things:
+        - check out the bullseye branch of this repo: `git checkout -b bullseye origin/bullseye`
+        - install vlc: `sudo apt install vlc`
-9. Add a folder called "sounds" inside the sound\_button folder you downloaded in step 7 that is filled with the audio clips you want to play
+10. Add a folder called "sounds" inside the sound\_button folder you downloaded in step 7 that is filled with the audio clips you want to play
-10. Connect a button to the GPIO pins (TODO: more info here)
+11. Connect a button to the GPIO pins (TODO: more info here)
-11. Run the script to verify everything works
+12. Run the script to verify everything works
-12. If you want the script to play automatically, add these two lines to the bottom of the .bashrc file in your raspberry pi's home directory (type `cd ~` to get to home directory)
+13. If you want the script to play automatically, add these two lines to the bottom of the .bashrc file in your raspberry pi's home directory (type `cd ~` to get to home directory)
     - `cd ~/sound_button`
     - `python sound_button_script.py`